 Show Notes

-Here's a stat that should bother you: 95% of Americans will retire dependent on Social Security, family, or charity.
-Ninety-five percent.
-After 40-plus years of working, alarm clocks, commutes, and two-week vacations — the vast majority of people end up financially dependent on someone else.
+I'm Martin Maxwell.
+95% of Americans will retire dependent on Social Security, family, or charity.
+After 40-plus years of alarm clocks and commutes, the vast majority end up financially dependent on someone else.
+That's not a poverty problem — it's a system problem.
+Kiyosaki identified it in Rich Dad's Cashflow Quadrant with a diagram that explains why most people never break free.

 The Four Income Quadrants